Lenka Dusilová: First three solo albums: 2000–2004

 Dusilová won the Anděl Award for Female Singer of the Year in 2000 and the same year, she sang guest vocals on the Čechomor album Proměny, which was produced by Jaz Coleman and also featured David Koller on guest drums.
 The album's title track won an Anděl Award in 2001 for Song of the Year, while the record won Album of the Year.
 Also in 2000, she released her debut solo album, titled Lenka Dusilová.
 She followed it with Spatřit světlo světa in 2002 and UnEarthEd in 2004.
 This release was her first to be published in the United States.

 Mezi Světy and Eternal Seekers: 2005–2008

 Dusilová's 2005 album, Mezi Světy, went Gold within weeks of its release.
-It won the 2006 Anděl Award for Best Rock Album, and the musician received the award for Best Female Singer.
+It won the 2005 Anděl Award for Best Rock Album, and she received the award for Best Female Singer.
 The record was produced in the United States and featured Scott Amendola on drums, among other American session musicians.

 In 2008, together with Beata Hlavenková and Clarinet Factory, Dusilová launched a project called Eternal Seekers.
 They recorded a self-titled album the same year, for which Dusilová won an Anděl Award in the Best Singer category.
 The track "Smiluje" was used as the opening song for the 2011 film Long Live the Family! by Robert Sedláček.